vellvm/vellvm/README.md

 ## Build Dependencies

 **NOTE:** The VM for the artifact already contains all of the dependencies.
 This section **can be skipped** if you are using the VM.
+The VM uses nix to handle the dependencies, and nix-direnv is set up to automatically include dependencies in your shell's path when you enter the artifact directory. `nix develop .` can be used to explicitly drop you into a shell with all of the dependencies if desired, but this shouldn't be necessary.

 The project is *picky* about dependencies.
 If you have used nix before consider looking at `nix.org` for details.
 For opam the following